Digital Biology: A survey of topics in bioinformatics and functional genomics

 Learning GoalsThe course seeks to contribute to student preparation for careers in biology, biotechnology, and health related fields, including further education in graduate and professional schools.
 It serves as an introduction to topics that show the pervasive role of large data analysis and management in the life sciences.
 Students will learn how to critically think about experiments involving tens of thousands of data points, as well as how record keeping, dissemination, and access control of such data have changed approaches to research, health care, and environmental issues in the digital age.

-AssignmentsThe class material will be organized into seven topics (chapters), each occupying four class periods over a two-week section.
+AssignmentsThe class material will be organized into seven topics (modules), each occupying on average four class periods over a two-week section.
 The first period of each section will give an overview of the topic.
-The second and third periods will go into details and include question/answer time on homework problems.
-There will be on average one graded homework assignment per chapter, which will ask students to solve mini-projects exploring the current topic in practice.
-These tasks can be done in groups, but each student must submit their own account of the solution.
-The fourth period for each chapter will consist of a written test (quiz).
-Each quiz will count at most 15 points towards the grade in the class (see below).
+The subsequent periods will go into details and include question/answer time on homework problems.